emmakolade/vastu/README.md

 - Property Management: Allow property owners to create listings for their properties, manage their listings, and update information such as price and availability. - Done :heavy_check_mark:

-- Buyers : Allow buyers save their favorite properties, and receive  alerts(use CELERY to scedule) when new properties that meet their criteria are added to the database. - Halfly Done :neckbeard:
+- Buyers : Allow buyers save their favorite properties, and receive  alerts(use CELERY to scedule) when new properties that meet their criteria are added to the database. - Halfly Done / Ongoing :neckbeard: :on:

 - Reviews and Ratings: Allow buyers to leave reviews and ratings for properties they have rented or purchased.
 This can help other users make informed decisions about which properties to rent or buy.
 Done :heavy_check_mark: